|Bio and Links|

 Today, all that is left of this central-western Illinois village is the cemetery.
 For the most part, corn and soy fields inhabit the area for miles around, with homes here and there.
 Despite the excellent care that the Augusta Township generously bestows upon Pulaski Cemetery, at least half of the burials lack markers or the markers are long lost in the earth like the marker for Thomas Brunton (1778-1871).

 In 2007, I was informed by the WIU archivist that the original cemetery records accompanying Harry's transcription were discarded due to mold.
-Without Harry's transcription, there would be nothing more than the visible stones today.
+Without Harry Crain's transcription of Reynolds Hoyt's records, there would be nothing more than the visible stones today.

 Corrections and further information are always welcome.
 Please contact me via the email address below or through Find A Grave's "Suggest a Correction" (SAC).